 Well, what better idea than to make this box big and put my DeLorean 3D printed model inside.
 I designed it, and I liked the result.
 So, I bought some plywood boards.
 I gave it the treatment, and I aged it a little with Bitumen of Judea.

-I remind you that the film was released in 1985.
+I remind you that the Back to the Future film was released in 1985.
 There were no very used boxes of Pepsi-Cola hehehehe.
 Also, I wanted to give it a special touch by cutting with laser a methacrylate.
 And my company Copivalles helped with a vinyl printed on the back.

-23. Was the DeLorean time machine 3D print a more difficult 3D printing project than building 3D printed tanks?
+23. Was the DeLorean 3D model a more difficult 3D printing project than building 3D printed tanks?
 Or not?

-Really and without any doubt, this DeLorean 3D print is the most complex project I have ever done.
+Really and without any doubt, this DeLorean 3D printed car model is the most complex project I have ever done.

 There is a whole process that has to be taken into account in the design, assembly, pitch and thickness of the cables, where cables have to be spliced, etc. Many factors do not always go the way you want.